fustyles/fuClaw/README.md

 ## 14. Agent-to-Agent & MQTT Multimodal Communications

-To evolve from a standalone edge device into a collaborative **Multi-Agent Ecosystem**, fuClaw expands its Prompt-Orchestrated Tool Routing mechanism with three native autonomous communication tools: `/tcpSendMessage`, `/mqttSendMessage`, and `/mqttSendImage`.
+To evolve from a standalone edge device into a collaborative **Multi-Agent Ecosystem**, fuClaw expands its Prompt-Orchestrated Tool Routing mechanism with native autonomous communication tools: `/tcpSendMessage`, `/mqttSendMessage`, `/mqttSendImage`, `/telegramSendMessage`, `/telegramSendImage`, and `/lineSendMessage`.

-These tools empower the Gemini reasoning engine to not only manipulate local GPIOs but also autonomously decide when to propagate state telemetry, textual alerts, or raw binary payloads across P2P networks and MQTT brokers.
+These tools empower the Gemini reasoning engine to not only manipulate local GPIOs but also autonomously decide when to propagate state telemetry, textual alerts, or raw binary payloads across P2P networks, MQTT brokers, Telegram, and Line.

 ### Extended Tool Contracts